rynop/clipguard/help.md

 ## Chart colors

 I tried to use colors on the chart that are [color blind friendly](http://mkweb.bcgsc.ca/colorblind/).
 I wanted to display 6 bars (last 60s) but things got too cramped, especially on small phones.

+## How long can I let the sequence run?

+In short, forever.
+No video is recorded, hence no space is used on your device.

 ## Ideas/Bugs?